-- A. In year one of the agreement, the economic value of ongoing total compensation increases will equal 2.0%.
-In addition to this increase, Unit 1 employees will receive an early signing incentive of an additional ongoing 0.25% economic value of total compensation increase for signing a complete contract prior to fact finding hearings.
-Unit 1 employees will also receive a one-time payment equal to the economic value of 1.0% total compensation. - 1.
-2.31% wage increase effective July 2019 for all steps. - 2.
-An additional 0.69% wage increase effective July 2019 applied to step 9 only. - 3.
-One-time payment of \$561.00 for each full-time unit member paid in the first pay cycle of August 2019. - B. In year two of the agreement, the economic value of ongoing total compensation increases will equal 1.0%.
-Unit 1 employees will also receive a one-time payment equal to the economic value of 1.0% total compensation. - a.
-1.17% wage increase effective July 2020 for all steps. - b.
-One-time payment of \$563.00 for each full-time unit member paid in the first pay cycle of August 2020. - C. During the term of this MOU the City will provide an annual budget presentation to the LIUNA Local 777 Chapter Board.
-This presentation will be scheduled within thirty (30) days of the final budget being presented to Council. - D. It is understood that for implementation purposes, the practice of rounding of fractional cents shall be done in accordance with accepted mathematical and accounting principles. - E. Notwithstanding the rates of pay set forth in any appendix or attachment to the agreement for reference, the term "Pay Schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes pursuant to Council Action in the Pay and Compensation Ordinance.
+- A. The economic value of a non-continuous payment equal to 2.5% of base wage will be paid as follows: - 1.
+A non-continuous payment of \$1,421.00 for each full-time employee and \$100.00 for each part-time employee to be paid out on the first full pay period in August of 2024. - B. Limited Reopener for FY 2025-2026: If the City projects revenues will exceed \$1,750,000,000 for Fiscal Year 2025-2026 in the forecast that is presented to City Council in February 2025, the parties may reopen Section 3-1 of this agreement for the sole and limited purpose of Meeting and Conferring, in February 2025, over base wage increases, if any.
+Unless held invalid by operation of law or by a final judgment of any tribunal of competent jurisdiction, all other terms and conditions of this MOU shall remain in full force and effect during any such reopener and throughout the duration of this MOU. - C. During the term of this MOU the City will provide an annual budget presentation to the LIUNA Local 777 Chapter Board.
+This presentation will be scheduled within 30 days of the final budget being presented to Council. - D. It is understood that for implementation purposes, the practice of rounding of fractional cents shall be done in accordance with accepted mathematical and accounting principles. - E. Notwithstanding the rates of pay set forth in any appendix or attachment to the agreement for reference, the term "Pay Schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes pursuant to Council Action in the Pay and Compensation Ordinance.

-Section 3-1A.
+Section 3-2.
 Productivity Enhancement Pay

-In recognition of continuous service and overall performance, the City agrees to the following longevity-performance pay formula for unit employees.
+In recognition of continuous service and overall performance, the City agrees to the following productivity enhancement pay formula for unit employees.